-D.1.2.3 Diseases are assessed using the timings and appropriate assessment keys given in Appendix 7.
-All disease records to be sent to the appropriate Trial Design and Data Handling Operator as soon as they are made.

-mis document is no longer in use.
-D.1.2.4 If club root is present report to Trials Organiser who will provide instructions.
+- D.1.2.3 Diseases are assessed using the timings and appropriate assessment keys given in Appendix 7.
+All disease records to be sent to the appropriate Trial Design and Data Handling Operator as soon as they are made. - D.1.2.4 If club root is present report to Trials Organiser who will provide instructions.

-Section E - Quality Testing Procedures
+Section E - Quality testing procedures